Efficient Fair Division with Minimal Sharing: Pareto-Optimal Fair Division: Minimizing the Sharing.

 For fixed $n$, the number of operations per fPO graph $G$ is $O(m)$, the time needed to ``read'' it.
 Solving the LP takes constant time since its size does not depend on $m$ --- it depends on $n$ only and $n$ is fixed: we have at most $2(n-1)$ variables, at most $3(n-1)$ feasibility constraints (at most $2(n-1)$ of non-negativity and at most $n-1$ of full allocation), $n$ fairness constraints for proportionality and $n(n-1)$ for EF.
-Thus, the run time of the second phase is $O(m\cdot |\G{v}|)$ and the first phase determines the overall complexity. \\ \textbf{(b)} We outline a reduction from \textsc{Partition}, similar to the one used for Theorem~\ref{thm:2agents-different-hard}.
-We present the construction for $n=2$; the case $n>2$ can be covered by adding dummy agents.
-Given an instance $a_1,a_2,\dots,a_p$ of \textsc{Partition}, pick a minimal $m=m(p)$ such that $C\cdot m^\alpha\geq p-1 $ .
-Define a fair division instance with $m$ pure goods of two types: \begin{itemize} \item $p$ ''big'': for each $o\in[p]$, the good $o$ is equally valued by both agents: $v_{1,o}=v_{2,o}=a_o$. \item $m-p$ ``small'' goods: there are $Q=\frac{m-p}{2}$ pairs (w.l.o.g., $m-p$ is even) of goods $(q_k,\bar{q}_k)_{k\in[Q]}$ such that $v_{1,q_k}=v_{2,\bar{q}_k}=\frac{k+1}{4mk}$, $v_{1,\bar{q}_k}=v_{2,{q_k}}=\frac{1}{4mk}$. \end{itemize} The sum of values of all the small goods is less than $1/2$ for both agents, while the value of each big good is a positive integer.
-Therefore, in any fair fractionally PO allocation, both agents consume some of the big goods.
-Thus, by Corollary~\ref{corr:2agents-po}, agent $1$ consumes all the $q_k$ goods (since their value-ratio is more than $1$) and agent $2$ all the $\bar{q}_k$ goods (since their value-ratio is less than $1$).
+Thus, the run time of the second phase is $O(m\cdot |\G{v}|)$ and the first phase determines the overall complexity. \\ \textbf{(b)} We outline a reduction from \textsc{Partition}.
+It is slightly more complicated than the reduction by \cite{Lipton2004Approximately} used in Theorem~\ref{thm:2agents-identical-hard} since we need to construct an instance that is not too degenerate and, in particular, we cannot rely on instances with identical preferences.